CodeScop/Oge-Mai-Field-Guide/dustresources.md

 - **Best sources:** FOREST, DESERT
   - Anywhere Battles: Awa (200 words for 2)
 - **Other sources:** WATER,
-  - DFO Battles: Burhar (1500 words for 3-5), Takori (600 words for 1), Dust Rudakai (2000 words, 1 Fabric Boots, and 15 Leaves for 2-5)
+  - DFO Battles: Burhar (1500 words for 3-5), Caretaker (1200 words for 2-4), Takori (600 words for 1), Dust Rudakai (2000 words, 1 Fabric Boots, and 15 Leaves for 2-5)
+  - Post-DFO GL Battle: Mirdor
   - Anywhere Battles: Viyusa (25 minutes for 2-7)
 - **Buy:** FOREST, WATER, DESERT
 - **Sell price:** 2 Coins (DO NOT SELL, there is NEVER enough Rope)